 The viewpoint has a parking lot and a coffee/souvenir shop right next to it.
-It’s very touristic but great for a quick stop to enjoy the view.
-I highly recommend pairing it with another attraction on the north coast of Madeira Island such as Seixal Beach, Seixal Natural Pools or Porto Moniz Natural Pools.
+It’s very tourist but great for a quick stop to enjoy the view.
+I highly recommend pairing it with other attractions on the north coast of Madeira Island such as Seixal Beach, Seixal Natural Pools, or Porto Moniz Natural Pools.

 The shot below is a photo of the Véu da Noiva Waterfall from the pier at Seixal Beach at sunrise with a 400mm lens.

-I hope you enjoyed this guide about the Véu da Noiva Waterfall viewpoint on the northen coast of Madeira Island.
+I hope you enjoyed this guide about the Véu da Noiva Waterfall viewpoint on the northern coast of Madeira Island.